wessenstam/secretserver-adv/lab5/lab5.md

     ![Secret Policy](images/ss-adv-0057.png)

-24. Run the RDP Launcher and select **any of the two servers** you see and select **thylab.local** as the Proxy Site then click **Launch Now**
+24. Run the RDP Launcher and select **DC1** you see and select **thylab.local** as the Proxy Site then click **Launch Now**

     ![Secret Policy](images/ss-adv-0058.png)

     ---

     **Note** The dropdown box is due to the Secret Template that is used at the time the secret has been created.
-We will dive deeper into this later in the lab
+We will dive deeper into this later in the lab.

     ---